godswillnwabu/farmtek-website/README.md

 # Project Status
 Project is still in progress

-# Acknowledgement
-I wish to thank ConnakDevTeam who have contributed on making this project a continuing success and alot more easier to develope; and more thanks to them on bringing out the idea of making this project an Agro-product commerce.
-I think a clap will do more :)

 # Contact
 Project developed by [me](https://www.linkedin.com/in/godswill-nwabeke-719a09252) - feel free to contact me!